 Polar alignment is an essential first step towards a night of visual observation or astrophotography.
 Why is it so important?
 By aligning the axis of your telescope mount with the motion of the sky, you can accurately track objects in space.
 It’s a rather simple process for German equatorial mount (GEM) owners.

 Once you’ve got the basics down, the entire polar alignment process can be done in less than 10 minutes.

-Polar alignment is the process of accurately aligning the polar axis of your mount with the North celestial pole.
+Polar alignment is the process of accurately aligning the polar axis of your mount with the north (or south) celestial pole.
 The polar axis does not move when you move the telescope.
 Simply put, you need to make sure that your telescope mount is rotating on the exact same angle the sky turns on.
 This process should be well understood before diving into astrophotography.

 See more astrophotography tips.

 Polar alignment for beginners

 This tutorial is for users in the Northern Hemisphere, who are able to view the “North Star”, Polaris.
 For instructions on polar alignment using Drift Align in the Southern Hemisphere, visit How to Polar Align Easily in PHD2 Drift Align.
 The Drift align method can be used in either hemisphere by using a free software called PHD2 guiding.